 - Keep the default options you set for the protocol

-Right-click on the subject node > Import anatomy folder:
+Right-click on the subject node > Import anatomy folder (auto): More information

-Click on [Save] to continue with the importation of the anatomy.
-At the end, make sure the file "cortex_15000V" is selected (downsampled pial surface, that will be used for the source estimation).
-If it is not, double-click to select it as the default cortex surface.
+At the end, make sure the file "cortex_15000V" is selected (downsampled pial surface), otherwise double-click to select it as the default cortex surface.

 - The pre-implantation MRI will be used as the anatomical reference for this subject.
 We will now import a second scan done after the sEEG/ECoG implantation, on which we can see the recording contacts.
-In this dataset, the post-implantation volume is another T1 MRI scan (contacts hyposignal appear in black), but it is more commonly a CT scan (contacts hypersignal appear in white).
+In this dataset, the post-implantation volume is another T1 MRI scan (contacts hyposignal appears in black), but it is more commonly a CT scan (contacts hypersignal appears in white).

 Right-click on the subject node > Import MRI: